robertorosero/pyhtonmig/Doc/library/urllib.parse.rst

 .. function:: urlencode(query, doseq=False, safe='', encoding=None, errors=None)

-   Convert a mapping object or a sequence of two-element tuples, which may either be a :class:`str` or a :class:`bytes`,  to a "url-encoded" string, suitable to pass to :func:`urlopen` above as the optional *data* argument.
+   Convert a mapping object or a sequence of two-element tuples, which may either be a :class:`str` or a :class:`bytes`,  to a "percent-encoded" string, suitable to pass to :func:`urlopen` above as the optional *data* argument.
    This is useful to pass a dictionary of form fields to a ``POST`` request.
    The resulting string is a series of ``key=value`` pairs separated by ``'&'``